ja88a/onchain-fee-collection-reporting/README.md

 npm install -g pnpm
 ```

-The Docker engine and the [Docker Compose](https://docs.docker.com/compose/) tool must be installed on your OS.
-Please refer to the [Docker installation guide](https://docs.docker.com/get-docker/) for your OS.
+The Docker engine and [Docker Compose](https://docs.docker.com/compose/) shall be installed on your OS.
+You can refer to the [Docker installation guide](https://docs.docker.com/get-docker/) for your OS.

 ### Installation